 Making sure you vaccinate your pet regularly is important to protect them against infections and diseases which can shorten or impact the quality of life.
 Pets need to be vaccinated from an early age, as many animal infectious diseases are still prevalent in the UK, which can in some cases also be transmitted to humans.
 Up to date pet vaccinations is the only way to be sure your pet is protected for life.

-Your vet will advise you on the vaccinations that are best for your pet and give you a schedule, which depends on many different factors including where you live and how many other pets are in your home.
+Your vet will advise you on the pet vaccinations that are best and give you a schedule, which depends on many different factors including where you live and how many other pets are in your home.

 What Diseases do Dog Vaccinations Protect Against?

 - Canine Parvovirus - a virus that can survive for long periods - it is usually fatal.

 - Canine distemper (hard pad) - a severe, usually fatal disease, rare in the UK in recent years due to vaccination.

 - Infectious hepatitis - still exists in the UK (although rare due to vaccination) and is often fatal.

 - Leptospirosis - contracted from the urine of rats and/or other dogs.
 Canals and rivers can be contaminated, and forms of the disease are widespread in the UK.
 Can also cause severe disease in humans (weils disease).

 - Kennel cough/Parainfluenza - an extremely unpleasant harsh, dry cough, highly contagious disease of the respiratory tract, usually transmitted in places where dogs gather (kennels, shows, parks where lots of dogs are walked).
 Dogs of all ages can be affected; it is caused by several bacterial and viral agents.
 The coughing can last for some weeks and during this time serious complications such as pneumonia may arise, especially in puppies or older dogs, these complications can occasionally be fatal.

 - Rabies - a fatal disease not found in the UK.
 Vaccination is required if your dog is travelling abroad.